telerik/xaml-docs/controls/radfiledialogs/features/filtering.md

 With the R3 2017 SP 1 version of Telerik UI for WPF, you can now specify a filter to the __RadOpenFileDialog and RadSaveFileDialog__ dialogs in order indicate the user which types of files should be opening or saving.
 To enabled this functionality you can set the __Filter__ and __FilterIndex__ properties.

-The __Filter__ is a property of type string that determines what type of files should be used in the combo box.
+The __Filter__ is a property of type string that determines what files extensions should be used in the combo.
 On the other hand the __FilterIndex__ property can be used to gets or sets the index of the filter currently selected in a file dialog.
 > The index value of the first filter entry is 1.

 The string set to the __Filter__ property is parsed in strict way.
 So when parsing is not successful, an ArgumentException is thrown.